Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-The vast majority of graduates with a bachelor’s degree in teacher education are in employment two years after graduation.
-Very few are in further study or receiving a benefit, and the median salary at that point is 46,700.
+The vast majority of graduates with a bachelor’s degree in teacher education are in employment three years after graduation, with some overseas and some in further study.
+The median salary at that point is $49,000.

-Teachers are not on Immigration New Zealand’s skill shortage lists, but the related occupation university lecturer is on the immediate skill shortage list for all regions.
+Teachers are on Immigration New Zealand’s Regional skill shortage lists, for all regions.
 If a job is on the list, it indicates that the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz